 Speeding in a Construction Zone Is Dangerous

 No matter how you look at it, speeding in a construction zone is a bad idea.
-State laws vary, so you should consider taking a defensive driving course that fits your state.
-These courses aren’t just for safety in a construction zone, they can help you in many ways.
+State laws vary, so you should consider taking a defensive driving course that fits your state to fully understand local laws and regulations.
+Remember, ignorance is no excuse.
+When you slip behind the wheel of a vehicle, you commit yourself to knowing and following the rules of the road.

 If you want to take control of your insurance premiums, reduce your chances of getting into a life-altering wreck, or just drive better, we can help.
-Check out one of our free demos and start driving better today.
+Take a free demo and start driving better today.